Major Alliances during World War II

 The three principal partners in the Axis alliance were Germany, Italy, and Japan.
-These three countries recognized German hegemony over most of continental Europe; Italian hegemony over the Mediterranean Sea; and Japanese hegemony over East Asia and the Pacific.
+These three countries recognized German domination over most of continental Europe; Italian domination over the Mediterranean Sea; and Japanese domination over East Asia and the Pacific.

 Although the Axis partners never developed institutions to coordinate foreign or military policy as the Allies did, the Axis partners had two common interests:

 On November 1, 1936, Germany and Italy, reflecting their common interest in destabilizing the European order, announced a Rome-Berlin Axis one week after signing a treaty of friendship.
 Nearly a month later, on November 25, 1936, Nazi Germany and Imperial Japan signed the so-called Anti-Comintern Pact directed at the Soviet Union.
 Italy joined the Anti-Comintern Pact on November 6, 1937.
 On May 22, 1939, Germany and Italy signed the so-called Pact of Steel, formalizing the Axis alliance with military provisions.
 Finally, on September 27, 1940, Germany, Italy, and Japan signed the Tripartite Pact, which became known as the Axis alliance.

 Even before the Tripartite Pact, two of the three Axis powers had initiated conflicts that would become theaters of war in World War II.
 On July 7, 1937, Japan invaded China to initiate the war in the Pacific.
 The German invasion of Poland on September 1, 1939, unleashed the European war.
 Italy entered World War II on the Axis side on June 10, 1940, as the defeat of France became apparent.

 Germany Pressures other States to Join the Axis